 The executing agency for the programme is the State Department for Crop Development and Agricultural Research in the Ministry of Agriculture, Livestock, Fisheries and Cooperatives.

-The purpose of the project is to contribute to poverty reduction, food security and accelerated sustainable economic growth in the Horn of Africa (HoA) through enhanced rural incomes.
+The purpose of the programme is to contribute to poverty reduction, food security and accelerated sustainable economic growth in the Horn of Africa (HoA) through enhanced rural incomes.
 Specifically, it aims at improving resilience to drought by communities in the Arid and Semi-arid Lands (ASALs) of Kenya.
-The project interventions cover water supply for human, livestock and irrigation; improvement of crop & livestock production, marketing and disease management, and capacity building.